DougBurke/sherpa/docs/examples/intro.rst

-The :func:`notice` function can be used to select all the points, and so display the residuals of those points excluded by the sigma-rejection routine (note that this means that the statistic value will change):
+The :func:`notice` function can be used to select all the points, and so display the residuals of those points excluded by the sigma-rejection routine (note that this means that the statistic value will change).
+The best-fit results (from the sigma-rejection fit, and from the first dataset) are displayed compared to the full data set:

 .. ipython::